ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The Morristown gazette._](https://chroniclingamerica.loc.gov/lccn/sn85033681/1871-05-10/ed-1/seq-4)

 #### 1871-05-10 &middot; Morristown, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

- the envied rubies shine ?
+r with the envied rubies shine ?
 To hew the rock or wear the gem,
 Can little now avail to them.
 But if the page of truth they sought,